 There is no doubt that the facts were correctly observed and recorded by the women.
-I tested the breath of two of these ladies and detected the specific odour; 1 and the third case was confirmed by a colleague.
+I tested the breath of two of these ladies and detected the specific odour; and the third case was confirmed by a colleague.
 Further confirmation on these lines has not been carried out by me, with the exception of one doubtful instance.
-There is not often an opportunity for observation here, because the odour, where perceptible at all, is so faint that it can only be recognised in the closest proximity to the mouth of the object, and the question is delicate and intimate.2 her lungs, in respiration.
+There is not often an opportunity for observation here, because the odour, where perceptible at all, is so faint that it can only be recognised in the closest proximity to the mouth of the object, and the question is delicate and intimate.